They can be incredibly tricky or incredibly easy to have around, and some of their needs might not be as simple to predict as those of a dog.

 Household Items Can Be Toys Too

 If all else fails to know that there are safe toys right there in the house.
 From something as simple as a ball of yarn to a typical bouncy item.
-Only make sure the items you use are safe so don’t let them get access to shiny aluminum foil, balloons or small marbles.
+Only make sure the items you use are safe so don’t let them get access to shiny aluminium foil, balloons or small marbles.
 Swallowing any of that is a no-no.

 That said, with the right choices your cat can easily be a happy one!